muhme/joomla-branches-tester/README.md

 The idea is to have all used Joomla development branches (in this picture 4.4-dev, 5.1-dev, 5.2-dev and 6.0-dev) are available for testing in parallel.
-The installation is carried out with a good dozen Docker containers, and everything is scripted.
+The installation is carried out with a dozen Docker containers, and everything is scripted.
 You see the four orange Web Server containers with the four different Joomla versions.
 They are based on the `branch_*` folders, which are also available on the Docker host.